-There are perhaps three reasons why this is so: (1) remembrance is the easiest of all rites and indeed all acts-all that it requires is consciousness and will-and therefore it can be practised at all times and in all circumstances; (2) remembrance is the most basic and direct of all rites since it involves thought and therefore the soul itself; and (3) remembrance does not involve an ordinary object of thought or an ordinary word (like 'tree' or 'mountain'), but rather God Himself as the Object of thought through a word or a sacred formula that He Himself has Revealed in Arabic in the Qur'an, and thereby beautified and made holy in its very form.
-God says:
+There are perhaps three reasons why this is so: (1) remembrance is the easiest of all rites and indeed all acts-all that it requires is consciousness and will-and therefore it can be practised at all times and in all circumstances; (2) remembrance is the most basic and direct of all rites since it involves thought and therefore the soul itself; and (3) remembrance does not involve an ordinary object of thought or an ordinary word (like 'tree' or 'mountain'), but rather God Himself as the Object of thought47 through a word or a sacred the presence of these things are equal to you.
+Then you isolate yourself in a private corner [somewhere] and limit your acts of worship to the obligatory prayers and to the established supererogatory prayers (ramatib), and you sit, empty of heart, concentrating your attention, preparing to draw near to God Most High, through your remembrance of Him.

-s he whose breast God has opened to Islam, so that he follows a light from his Lord [like he who disbelieves]?
-So woe to role of your tongue is gone but your soul and heart continue invoking without your tongue moving.
+This is at the beginning of the matter: you persist in remembering God Most High with your tongue, such that you do not stop saying: "Allah", "Allah" with presence of heart and full consciousness until you reach a state in which, if you were to stop moving your tongue, you would find it as if still invoking the word ['Allah'], because it has grown so accustomed to it.
+Still you endure patiently doing that, until the role of your tongue is gone but your soul and heart continue invoking without your tongue moving.
 Then you persist until nothing remains in your heart except the meaning of the word ['Allah'], and your mind does not think of the letters or form of the word ['Allah']-only purely the meaning, present in your heart, necessarily and at all times.